-I guess I should explain what motivated me to write “I’m Mad as Hell”.
+I guess I should explain what motivated me to write an article titled: “I’m Mad as Hell”.
 First let me say I am not mad at any one person or any one entity.
 I wanted your attention.
 I am mad at how we let our world become what it is today.
 We all need to accept responsibility for this.
 It is not the fault of any one person.
 It is not the fault of any one action.
 It is the fault of each and every one of us.
 We all bought into the dream, but the dream is not working.
 When the dream becomes a nightmare, what do you do?
 You wake up.
 We need to wake up and see the real world.
 Get out of the dream.
 This is not going to go away.
 We cannot sweep it under the rug.
 We must take a good hard look at society today and see what we have become.

 Where Are We Going

 Enjoy the journey.
 Look around, smell the roses, take a deep breath.
 This journey is marvelous and amazing.
 Do not rush from one destination to another, live the journey.
 Look for the beauty, find the treasures along the way.
 "Treasures?
 What treasures?" you ask.
 The most priceless treasure you will ever know, yourself and each other.
-We are the most priceless treasure today.
+We are the most priceless treasures of today.
 When someone passes you by without noticing, know they have passed a treasure beyond compare.